A treadmill is one of the best contraption humans had ever made to make us run like a hamster on a wheel.

 To summarize, losing your belly fat can be safe, “easy”, in the comfort of your own home.
 Buying a good treadmill will help you accomplish your weight loss goal.

-Owning your own treadmill doesn’t give you any excuse missing out on a workout when it rains, snows or hails.
+Owning your own treadmill doesn’t give you an excuse to miss out on a workout when it rains, snows or hails.